trinath/applications/NodeJSSnippets/Node.md

-# Node JS & Angular JS Notes
+# Node JS & Angular JS Quick Introduction
 * Web systems comprises of Client (Browser) and Server.
 Mode of communication between Browser and Server is through HTTP.
 * HTTP request can be of two types. a) Ajax and b) Non Ajax.
 * Web pages are represented internally as DOM tree which is manipulated by Javascript/Angular.